Military grade portable cipher machine

 to those of the Miniflex,

-the contents of the Picoflex, and hence the cryptographic algorithm,
+the internals of the Picoflex, and hence the cryptographic algorithm,

 are completely different.

-The crypto module contains a complex ASIC-based hardware circuit,
+This crypto heart is built around a complex ASIC-based hardware circuit,

 making it crypto-compatible with similar systems like

 In order to protect Picoflex against eavesdroppers, great care was